Massachusetts School Counselor Certification

 Additional Assistance

-For more information about how to renew your Massachusetts School Counselor license, you can contact a specialist at the Licensure Call Center.
+For more information about how to renew your Massachusetts School Counselor license, you can contact a specialist at the Office of Educator Licensure at (781) 338-6600.

 Massachusetts School Counselor Certification Through Reciprocity